ElectricRCAircraftGuy/PDF2SearchablePDF/README.md

 # Status
-It works! v0.1.0 released 11 Nov.
-2019!
+It works!
+See Changelog below.

 # PDF2SearchablePDF

+**Usage:**
+`pdf2searchablepdf <input.pdf> [lang]`

+Examples:

-`pdf2searchablepdf <input.pdf>` = voila! "input_searchable.pdf" has now been created and has searchable text!
+1. `pdf2searchablepdf input.pdf` = voila! "input_searchable.pdf" has now been created and has searchable text!
+1. `pdf2searchablepdf input.pdf deu` = same as above except perform Optical Character Recognition (OCR) for German text instead of using the default of English.

+**See help menu for full details & more examples:**
+`pdf2searchablepdf -h`

 # Description:
 `tesseract` has the ability to do OCR (Optical Character Recognition) on image files, but unfortunately NOT on PDF files as inputs.
-This is unfortunate, as it means it's a pain to try to convert a PDF to a searchable PDF, so this is an attempt at scripting the process using existing tools in order to make it stupid-simple for ANYONE to use!
+This is unfortunate, as it means it's a pain to try to convert a PDF to a searchable PDF, so this program scripts the process using existing tools in order to make it stupid-simple for ANYONE to use!

 # Quick Start:
 See here: https://askubuntu.com/questions/473843/how-to-turn-a-pdf-into-a-text-searchable-pdf/1187881#1187881